 Wind River High Route – Day 2.
 On day two, we stepped off the trail and headed into the East Fork Valley below Raid Peak.
 Lovely hiking through meadows and forests.
 The daytime temps between 10,000 and 11,000 feet were in the high 70s.
 As a result, we had to drink a LOT of water.
+Also, bugs are bad, probably due to the heat.

 Also, due to the high temperatures, the mosquitoes were bad.
 On a scale of 1 – 10, they were a 7.
 Not swarming in your face.
 More like death from a thousand cuts.
 If fact you didn’t really notice them.
 But while walking, I’d get bit about every five minutes.
 And if I stopped, they I had to constantly wave them away from my face.
 Luckily, my long sleeved shirt and pants seemed to be mosquito proof.
 But any exposed flesh would get bites.